Sandruski/htn-planner/README.md

 ### Build it yourself
 1. Clone the repository with `git clone https://github.com/Sandruski/htn-planner` or download it as a ZIP from [htn-planner](https://github.com/Sandruski/htn-planner).
 2. Generate the solution by running [GenerateProjectFiles.bat](https://github.com/Sandruski/htn-planner/blob/main/GenerateProjectFiles.bat).
 By default, it is generated for Visual Studio 2022.
 You can change the version of Visual Studio by editing this file.
-3. If you add or remove project files, regenerate the solution by rerunning [GenerateProjectFiles.bat](https://github.com/Sandruski/htn-planner/blob/main/GenerateProjectFiles.bat).
+3. If you add or remove project files or modify `premake5.lua`, regenerate the solution by rerunning [GenerateProjectFiles.bat](https://github.com/Sandruski/htn-planner/blob/main/GenerateProjectFiles.bat).
 4. Build the solution and run the startup project.
 The startup project should be configured to either `HTNDemo`, as is the default setting, or `HTNTest`.

 ## Quick Introduction
-The solution contains four projects, `HTNFramework`, `HTNDebugger`, `HTNDemo`, and `HTNTest`. `HTNFramework` and `HTNDebugger` are libraries, `HTNFramework` is the planner itself and `HTNDebugger` is the debugger of the planner. `HTNDemo` and `HTNTest` are applications, `HTNDemo` is a playground for using the planner and `HTNTest` contains a set of unit tests for testing the planner using automation.
+The solution contains four projects, `HTNFramework`, `HTNDebugger`, `HTNDemo`, and `HTNTest`. `HTNFramework` and `HTNDebugger` are libraries, being `HTNFramework` the planner itself and `HTNDebugger` the debugger of the planner. `HTNDemo` and `HTNTest` are applications, being `HTNDemo` a playground for using the planner and `HTNTest` a set of unit tests for testing the planner.

 ### HTNDemo
 **Watch the [demo](https://github.com/Sandruski/htn-planner/tree/main/docs/videos/demo.mp4) video.**